Israelis contend with reality of third straight election

 After the March election, he also could use coalition negotiations as leverage to push potential partners to support his immunity request.

 Under Israeli law, a sitting prime minister charged with a crime is not required to step down.
+But ministers under indictment must resign and Netanyahu, who holds four portfolios, including health, agriculture and welfare, notified Israel’s Supreme Court on Thursday that he would give up each ministry by the New Year.
+The letter to the court stressed that Netanyahu would continue serving as prime minister.

-But Netanyahu’s opponents argue he cannot guide the country through its myriad challenges while fighting his legal battles.
+Netanyahu’s opponents argue he cannot guide the country through its myriad challenges while fighting his legal battles.

 ”The suicidal tailspin on the political system this past year originated with one person: Benjamin Netanyahu,” wrote columnist Yossi Verter in the liberal Haaretz.

-“This election campaign, like its two predecessors in April and September, is the result of his ongoing escape from a trial that is likely to end in prison,” Verter said.
+“This election campaign, like its two predecessors in April and September, is the result of his ongoing escape from a trial that is likely to end in prison,” Verter wrote.

 Sign up for Daily Newsletters